The Lever: Notable reporting

-Following the train derailment in East Palestine, Ohio, in February 2023, The Lever reported on the "railroad industry's history of fighting stricter safety regulations."
+After the February 2023 train derailment in East Palestine, Ohio, The Lever reported on the "railroad industry's history of fighting stricter safety regulations".
 Based on this reporting, reporters from The Lever were interviewed on Democracy Now!, On The Media, The Problem with Jon Stewart, and other news outlets.

-Following the collapse of the Silicon Valley Bank in March 2023, The Lever broke the story that the president of the bank had lobbied for less regulatory scrutiny.
-The Levers story, "SVB Chief Pressed Lawmakers to Weaken Bank Risk Regs," was cited by The New York Times the day after it was published.
+After the March 2023 collapse of Silicon Valley Bank, The Lever broke the story that the bank's president had lobbied for less regulatory scrutiny.
+The Levers story, "SVB Chief Pressed Lawmakers to Weaken Bank Risk Regs", was cited by The New York Times the day after it was published.

-Journalist David Cay Johnston praised The Levers reporting on corrupt practices at The Boeing Company, following an incident on January 5 when a door panel blew out mid-flight on Alaska Airlines Flight 1282.
-According to The Lever's reporting cited by Johnston, the root cause of the incident (and other safety issues with Boeings aircraft) "is the corrosive effects of stock buybacks and government subsidies, elevating executive and corporate director greed above aviation safety."
-Johnston states:
+Journalist David Cay Johnston praised The Levers reporting on corrupt practices at The Boeing Company after a January 2024 incident when a door panel blew out mid-flight on Alaska Airlines Flight 1282.
+According to The Lever's reporting cited by Johnston, the root cause of the incident (and other safety problems with Boeing aircraft) "is the corrosive effects of stock buybacks and government subsidies, elevating executive and corporate director greed above aviation safety".
+Johnston wrote:

 The Levers coverage [of this story] should prompt significant safety and financial reforms.
 Its reporting on this story is worthy of the top honor in American journalism, the Pulitzer Gold Medal for public service.

-Following the collapse of the Francis Scott Key Bridge in Baltimore in April 2024, The Lever reported that "eight months prior, the Labor Department sanctioned the cargo giant for taking action against a sailor who previously reported unsafe working conditions while aboard a Maersk-operated boat."
+After the April 2024 collapse of the Francis Scott Key Bridge in Baltimore, The Lever reported that "eight months prior, the Labor Department sanctioned the cargo giant [Maersk] for taking action against a sailor who previously reported unsafe working conditions while aboard a Maersk-operated boat."
 This reporting was cited by Rolling Stone and The Washington Post.

-The Levers related reporting on Maryland governor Larry Hogan, who (according to The Lever) touted megaships and ignored safety warnings before the Key Bridge disaster, was spotlighted on NPR's Morning Edition and cited by the New York Times Dealbook.
+The Levers related reporting on Maryland governor Larry Hogan, who (according to The Lever) touted megaships and ignored safety warnings before the Key Bridge disaster, was spotlighted on NPR's Morning Edition and cited by The New York Times Dealbook.